parthmishra24/SnortWay/README.md

 ## Reference

 This tool utilizes a methodology inspired by **@coffinxp**, who provided the core command structure for filtering and analyzing confidential data in PDFs.
-Please refer to his writeup for the commands used in the tool.

 For a detailed explanation of the commands used in this tool, check out this article by coffinxp: https://infosecwriteups.com/unlock-the-full-potential-of-the-wayback-machine-for-bug-bounty-8b6f57e2637d